rsinghlab/AltumAge/README.md

 (1) From your Illumina 27k or 450k array data, select the 21368 CpG sites from the file "CpGsites.csv" in the correct order.

-(2) Normalize the beta values using BMIQCalibration in R from "Horvath, S. DNA methylation age of human tissues and cell types.
-Genome Biol 14, 3156 (2013). https://doi.org/10.1186/gb-2013-14-10-r115".
+(2) Normalize the beta values using BMIQCalibration in R from "Horvath, S. DNA methylation age of human tissues and cell types."
+Genome Biol 14, 3156 (2013). https://doi.org/10.1186/gb-2013-14-10-r115.

 (3) Scale the data using scikit-learn StandardScaler() object in "scaler.pkl".